AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 as proving "Absence of Run-Time Errors" or AoRTE for short.
 Successful proof of these checks is highly significant in itself.

 One of the major resulting benefits is that we can deploy the final executable with checks disabled.
 That has obvious performance benefits, but it is also a safety issue.
 If we disable the checks we also disable the run-time library support for them, but in that case the language does not define what happens if indeed an exception is raised.
 Formally speaking, anything could happen.
 We must have good reason for thinking that exceptions cannot be raised.

-This is such an import issue that proof of AoRTE can be used to comply with the objectives of certification standards in various high-integrity domains (for example, DO-178B/C in avionics, EN 50128 in railway, IEC 61508 in many safety-related industries, ECSS-Q-ST-80C in space, IEC
+This is such an important issue that proof of AoRTE can be used to comply with the objectives of certification standards in various high-integrity domains (for example, DO-178B/C in avionics, EN 50128 in railway, IEC 61508 in many safety-related industries, ECSS-Q-ST-80C in space, IEC